-- 1. Where the Neighbourhood Plan interfaces with existing vegetation, an Asset Protection Zone (APZ) is required.
+- 1) Where the Neighbourhood Plan interfaces with existing vegetation, an Asset Protection Zone (APZ) is required.
 Provisions for APZ are to be in accordance with the Peterson Bushfire Report, dated June 2020 and the Rural Fire Service (RFS) requirements.
 Where development sites front the riparian and woodland areas APZs of sufficient size are to be provided.
-The final location of any required APZ will be identified at the Development Application Stage. - 2.
-The riparian balance will be further assessed as part of future Development Applications.
-As part of the subdivision design the following applies: - a.
-A surplus riparian offset is to be achieved and in a manner that is consistent with objectives of Wollongong Development Control Plan E23: Riparian Land Management. - b.
-Riparian offset areas should not be within the already mapped Biobank sites as these locations already provide a conservation outcome under Biobanking Agreement BA 00421.
-Any required offsetting area is to be outside of the floodway areas. - c.
-Riparian buffer encroachments are not to occur adjacent to bends in the water course or near the top of watercourse bank.
-Any proposed riparian buffer encroachments are to achieve the DCP objective for a category 1 watercourse and provide sufficient riparian buffer widths to the urban interface and for habitat / wildlife corridors. - d.
-Additional riparian offsets along Dapto Creek, must not extend beyond the minimum riparian buffer and are not to be located within the Defined Flood Event floodway. - e.
-Stormwater detention basins should not encroach into Category 1 Riparian Corridors.
-The location and design of stormwater detention basins are to be consistent with Chapter E23: Riparian Land Management. - f.
-Stormwater detention basin(s) are to be effective for events up to and including the 1% AEP event and designed to be consistent with the Water Management Principle of Chapter D16: West Dapto Urban Release of the Wollongong DCP 2009.
+The final location of any required APZ will be identified at the Development Application Stage. - 2) The riparian balance will be further assessed as part of future Development Applications.
+As part of the subdivision design the following applies: - i) A surplus riparian offset is to be achieved and in a manner that is consistent with objectives of Wollongong Development Control Plan E23: Riparian Land Management. - ii) Riparian offset areas should not be within the already mapped Biobank sites as these locations already provide a conservation outcome under Biobanking Agreement BA 00421.
+Any required offsetting area is to be outside of the floodway areas. - iii) Riparian buffer encroachments are not to occur adjacent to bends in the water course or near the top of watercourse bank.
+Any proposed riparian buffer encroachments are to achieve the DCP objective for a Category 1 watercourse and provide sufficient riparian buffer widths to the urban interface and for habitat / wildlife corridors. - iv) Additional riparian offsets along Dapto Creek, must not extend beyond the minimum riparian buffer and are not to be located within the Defined Flood Event floodway. - v) Stormwater detention basins should not encroach into Category 1 Riparian Corridors.
+The location and design of stormwater detention basins are to be consistent with Chapter E23: Riparian Land Management. - vi) Stormwater detention basin(s) are to be effective for events up to and including the 1% AEP event and designed to be consistent with the Water Management Principle of Chapter D16: West Dapto Urban Release of the Wollongong DCP 2009. - 3) Prior to the submission of the first development application in the BlueScope Kembla Grange Neighbourhood Plan area, for paper subdivision of super lots or otherwise the following is to occur: - i) The ownership of the western Biobank Site and proposed Biodiversity Stewardship Site are to be clarified as per the 19 July 2021 Council resolution. - a.
+If to be retained by BlueScope, then a Vegetation Management Plan will be a future Development Application condition to guide the restoration and enhancement of the site. - b.
+If proposed to be transferred to Council, then details of in-perpetuity funding for the restoration and enhancement of the site will be required.
+Further discussions with Council are required. - 4) Development is to be excluded from the southwest corner of the Neighbourhood Planning area currently identified by Council's 2023 Mullet Creek Floodplain Risk Management Study and Plan as high-risk flood risk precinct and should not be developed until flooding issues have been resolved.